XCSoar/XCSoar/XCSoarV4-README.txt

   remaining is zero.
 - Minimum zoom level in autozoom set to reasonable level (1.5km) to prevent zooming in too close when going past a turnpoint.
+- List items in dialog can be selected with mouse/touchscreen.
+Touch twice to emulate return key.
+- Added configuration option to adjust snail trail width
+- Fixed bug, made airfield details parser robust to wrong files.
+- Fixed bug, nearest waypoint details did not work for first waypoint
+- Fixed bug, airspace warning dialog was not shown from 'nearest airspace' menu when there was an active acknowledgement
+- Fixed bug, PC version crashed if exit via close button and a dialog was still open
+- Home waypoint always added to abort task list if reachable
+- 'Clear' button added to task dialog in landscape mode
+- Team Code dialog updates dynamically
+- Fixed bug, range/bearing was incorrect sometimes
+- Improved rendering of distance to airspace in airspace warning dialog
+- Fixed bug, portrait mode text in analysis dialog (some items were cropped)
+- Infobox border fixup in portrait mode
+- Fixed bug, hang on nearest airspace
+- Bearing to target shown in great circle arc
+- Fixed bug, in abort mode (introduced just 2 days ago)
+- Fixed bug, sound volume was set to zero
+- Updates to menu, default.xci for PDA
+- Return key now toggles suppression of FLARM radar.
+If new traffic appears, the suppression is turned off again.
+- Fixed bug in PPC2002 infobox selector graphics
+- Fixed bug in abort mode (possible cause of crash/hang)
+- Task calculator range increments in 5%
+- Added infobox for 'Home Distance'
+- Auto QNH only activated when not flying for more than 10 seconds
+- Button menu fixes for PDA, PC
+- (Feature request 1281639) Editing/saving waypoints
+- Protected task edit from buffer overruns
+- Fixed bug, increased text size for airspace parser
+- Disabled CDI gauge as it has no control in the configuration settings and hasn't been updated
+- Fixed bug, FAI finish sector was incorrect

 Dialogs changed: